 OUR MISSION

-Our areas of focus include providing food security through a food bank and breakfast program, one-to-one supporting using a trauma-informed practice under a Registered Social Worker.
+Our areas of focus include providing food security through a food bank and breakfast program, one-to-one support using a trauma-informed practice under a Social Worker.
 We also provide laundry services for unhoused folks, a free tax clinic for those with low annual incomes, and advocate for those experiencing poverty and homelessness in the Halifax Regional Municipality.

 Our Values